.....or is there something in it?

 (I wonder why homeopathy came to my mind?
 Perhaps because it is about things vanishingly small).

-I later turned to the net to find any research data.
+I later turned to the net to look for any valid research that might support the contention that powdered granite is any use as a fertiliser.
 Nothing appeared!

-It was then that I started to doubt my own sanity when I read hundreds of endorsements for rock dust.
+It was then that with the unsubstantiated references I found I started to doubt my own sanity.
+I read hundreds of endorsements for rock dust.
 Huge crop gains are claimed.
-People declare that their agricultural and horticultural holdings are transformed.
+People declared that their agricultural and horticultural holdings had been transformed.
 Growers have achieved huge benefits over the years.
 Forests flourish with this wondrous material.
 When trees get a sniff of it you can barely hold back their extension.
 Deserts are transformed.
 Pest and disease fades away.
 It corrects crazy problems such as damage from radiation.
 It transforms soil wetting and saves on irrigation.

 Could botanist Ken, soil scientist and microbiologist Peter and me be wrong yet again?